 Of course, adding carrots and celery does not mean you can’t have pineapples and pickle relish too.
 Ditch the usual and try different combinations.
 You’ll be surprised how extraordinary macaroni salad can be.

-1 c. of roughly chopped cooked chicken breast (or use ham, tuna, duck or turkey)
+- 2 to 3 cups roughly chopped cooked chicken breast or use ham, tuna, duck or turkey

 - 1 cup cubed cheese

 - 1 cup crushed pineapple drained

 - 1/4 cup slightly boiled and chopped carrot

 - salt to taste

 - white pepper to taste